 Bonnie Baby – UK

-British babywear label Bonnie Baby is designed by Tracey Samuel who launched the label in 2004, after working many years in Paris as head knitwear designer for Sonia Rykiel.
-Bonnie Baby has developed a reputation for creating babywear that combines great contemporary design, wonderful quality and practicality.
+British babywear label Bonnie Baby is designed by Tracey Samuel who launched the label in 2004, after working many years in Paris as the head knitwear designer for Sonia Rykiel.
+Bonnie Baby has developed a reputation for creating babywear that combines great contemporary design, wonderful quality, and practicality.
 At Kleine Fabriek Bonnie Baby exhibited their Spring Summer 2010 collection – Vintage Fun Cottons and new Cashmere collection.
 Inspired by the nursery of days gone by, where beautiful craftsmanship meant treasures could be handed down and enjoyed for generations, the Vintage Fun Cottons collection features gorgeous dresses and playsuits in wonderful, muted shades of dusky pinks, mole, duck egg and Air Force blues.

 Hospan – The Netherlands

 Hospan is a “green” brand with an ethical foundation in nature.
 Sustainability is the primary focus: respect for nature, reducing waste and teaching children about nature and where things come from.
-For retailers it is easy to present; everything within the trendy, superior quality collection for babies from 0-2 years can be cross merchandised making it simple and green.
+For retailers it is easy to present; everything within the trendy, superior quality collection for babies from 0-2 years can be cross-merchandised making it simple and green.
 Hopsan uses a seamless innovation in knitted baby apparel to provide the optimal comfort for babies.
 The unique machinery and manufacturing techniques create a uniquely seamless product.
 Achieving the highest level of comfort the pants incorporate space for a nappy and, due to no seams, the pants have the ability to achieve the perfect fit on any body shape without restricting movement.

 Zolima – Hong Kong